Shadow Of The Conqueror Pdf Download

 There were plenty of interesting aspects to the world depicted in this book and that's what saves this from having a one star rating.

-I haven't finished listening to the audiobook, I'm most of the way through but I've run into a serious problem.
+...moreI haven't finished listening to the audiobook, I'm most of the way through but I've run into a serious problem.
 As much as I have enjoyed this book no one seems to have told Shad about the cardinal sin of writing: if it doesn't absolutely have to be rape don't include rape.
 Neither he nor

-I haven't finished listening to the audiobook, I'm most of the way through but I've run into a serious problem.
+This review has spoilers for this book and explains my reasoning behind rating a book I enjoyed inspite of its unforgivable flaw.
+Please do not continue past this point if you are sensitive about certain topics.I haven't finished listening to the audiobook, I'm most of the way through but I've run into a serious problem.
 As much as I have enjoyed this book no one seems to have told Shad about the cardinal sin of writing: if it doesn't absolutely have to be rape don't include rape.
 Neither he nor his editor seem to know or understand this rule given how frequently it is mentioned.

 That Shad isn't investigating the consequences of rape culture and has nothing to say on the subject aside from "rape is bad and rapists should be punished horribly" it shouldn't have been included.
 One whole character is just "badass knight rape victim" and nothing else.